zhengn95/19_CrytoClustering/README.md

 # 19_CrytoClustering
-This repository utilizes Python and Unsupervised Machine Learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+In this repository Python and Unsupervised Machine Learning are used to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+See `Crypto_Clustering.ipynb` for the code.

 ![Cryto_Image](https://github.com/zhengn95/19_CrytoClustering/blob/main/Images/Intro_Crypto.jpeg)